+During the nine-month period ended September 30, 2021, the Company incurred net cash outflows before financing activities of \$19,577 (2020 - \$7,345), and a loss of \$9,350 (2020 - \$3,249).
 The Company's primary sources of capital resources are comprised of equity and debt.
 The business of mining and exploration involves a high degree of risk and there can be no assurance that current exploration and development programs will result in profitable mining operations in the future.
 The Company currently has no source of revenue and has significant cash requirements to fund its development project capital requirements, exploration programs, administrative overhead, and to maintain its mineral properties in good standing.
-Please see Note 1 to the Company's June 30, 2021 Interim Condensed and Consolidated Financial Statements for a discussion of the risks associated with the Company's ability to continue operating as a going concern.

-Although the consolidated financial statements are prepared on a going concern basis, this assumes that the Company will be able to meet its obligations and continue its operations for at least the next twelve months.
-In order to continue as a going concern, the Company must generate sufficient operating cash flows, secure additional capital through debt or equity issuances or otherwise pursue strategic restructuring, refinancing or other transactions to provide it with additional liquidity.
+Despite the funds raised through the initial public offering completed in November 2021, the Company must generate sufficient operating cash flows, secure additional capital through debt or equity issuances or otherwise pursue strategic restructuring, refinancing or other transactions to provide it with additional liquidity.
 The Company has incurred operating losses and negative cash flows from operations since inception.
-For additional information regarding the Company's forecasted project expenditures, see "Use of Proceeds" and "General Development and Business of the Company".